Wheest/bib-boi/README.md

 Alternatively, if you want clarification on one of the points, there is an option to query the model, just be careful that you don't use it to _write_ for you.

 Features that would be nice to have in this script include:
-- reviewing with a sliding window, rather than in discrete chunks.
-- automated exploration of more complex LaTeX projects, for example ones with multiple files using `\input` statements.
+- ✅ automated exploration of more complex LaTeX projects, for example ones with multiple files using `\input` statements.
+Enabled with the `--recurse_subfiles` flag, YMMV.
+- [ ] reviewing with a sliding window, rather than in discrete chunks.
-- more prompt configuration options, e.g., "be nice", "slag me off"
+- [ ] more prompt configuration options, e.g., "be nice", "slag me off"
+- [ ] post-processing where we pass the response through a 2nd prompt to filter unhelpful output

 <!-- LICENSE -->
 ## License